 Phase 2: Test present skills and feedback

-The conversation scenarios allow for the effect of choices to be felt in practice: e.g. a virtual client might get angry or frustrated after the wrong response.
+The online simulations allow for the effect of choices to be felt in practice: e.g. a virtual actor might get angry or frustrated after the wrong response.
 This experience may lead to the formulation of concrete and specific learning objectives.
 During the game the professional scores on the skills which are related to the behaviour and the intentions that apply to that specific situation.
 Scores are a challenge and are therefore an element of the game.
 During this phase we give additional instruction through video, text or other sources of information, whenever this seems relevant.

-During this phase playing different conversation scenarios stimulates and deepens the player’s knowledge, skills and self-confidence.
+During this phase playing different online simulations stimulates and deepens the player’s knowledge, skills and self-confidence.
 The professional grows into her or his role and gives further shape to it.
 Additional information, links, videos etc. to support this role can be supplied in the learning environment to further extend the player’s knowledge.

 Phase 4: Command and final test

-In a final test-dialogue the professional can demonstrate the newly developed skills.
+In a final online simulation the professional can demonstrate the newly developed skills.
 This may result in a final score with which he qualifies as a professional with good conversation skills.
-Scores can also be used to make a professional’s profile, to formulate new learning objectives or for the sake of management information.
+Scores can also be used to make a professional’s profile, to formulate new learning objectives or for the sake of management information on follow-up training.